 A: Yes, ESF funding.
-We have often had meetings with representatives of the ELY Centre of Northern Savonia.
-The last meeting was in June 2020.
+We have often had meetings with representatives of the ELY Centre of Northern Savo and city of Kuopio.
+The last meeting was in spring 2023.
 The meeting revealed that, from the point of view of the ELY Centre, it is difficult for Kanttila to find development targets from the perspectives of development funding.
 The Association of Minna Canth’s house has tried to obtain funding, but so far, apart from wonderful donations or research funding, it has not been possible to obtain actual construction funding.
 The association has presented the project extensively both in the Kuopio area and, for example, at the Ministry of Education and Culture.
 In the ministry’s meetings, it has emerged that it would be desirable for operators in the Kuopio region to take an active part in the planning and preparation process and that, among other things, partnership agreements for the search for possible funding under the auspices of the EU Commission would be explored as viable options.
 (The association cannot apply for grants under the EU Commission itself)

 Activities in Kanttila:

 Q: Who does Kanttila belong to?